What It Really Means to Be a Modern Homesteader

 What We Carry Forward From Traditional Homesteading

-Here’s what I believe we’re keeping alive from the old ways, even in our very modern world:
+Here’s what I think we’re carrying forward from the old ways, even now:

 - Self-reliance.
 Not because we have to—but because it builds confidence and peace of mind.